kmayerb/knead-docker/README.md

 ```

-These look fancy but they are means of passing parameters to the nf-script. --flag will be paramas.flag in main.nf.
+These look fancy but they are means of passing parameters to the nf-script. --flag will be passed to params.flag in the main.nf script.

-For instance **params.batchfiles** appears in the script in the definition of the first Channel:
+For instance **params.batchfiles** appears in the script in instantiation of the first Channel:

 ```nextflow
 Channel.from(file(params.batchfile))